Alexx6MR/devops24/examinations/14/answers.md

         state: started
         enabled: true
 ```
-2. This block is to ensure that `http` and `http` is enabled in firewalld.
+2. This block is to ensure that `http` and `http` are enabled in firewalld.
 ```yml
 - name: Configure webserver firewall
   hosts: webserver